grafana/mimir/pkg/scheduler/DESIGN.md

 - 99th percentile time in queue near 2 minutes
 - 50th percentile time in queue over 1 minute

-After the Phase 2 solution was enabled at 19:35, ingester-only queries were able to be dequeued and processed independently of the store-gateway queries, and queue latency for the ingester-only queries dropped significantly.
+After the Solution 2 configuration was enabled at 19:35, ingester-only queries were able to be dequeued and processed independently of the store-gateway queries, and queue latency for the ingester-only queries dropped significantly.

 While queue latency for store-gateway queries remained steadily high, ingester-only queries had: